xavier-kong/manga-tracker/planning/SchemaDesign.md

 * Opening tracker: at least once per day (READ)
 * Adding new manga to the to-be-read list: average once per week (WRITE)
 * Moving manga from to-be-read to currently reading: average once per month (WRITE)
-* Removing manga from any list: less than once per month (wRITE)
+* Removing manga from any list: less than once per month (WRITE)

 from the above observations I concluded that there would be more write than reading operations overall but looking up list of manga with status of currently reading occurs at least once per day, more than infrequent write operations.